scheedalla/wits-meanstack-demo/README.md

 # Component Versions

 ##To Run Locally##
 Install node: https://nodejs.org/download/.
-Download the stable version.
+Download the mature and dependable version.

 Checkout this project to your computer.